 The item represents an enhanced redesign of a previous version released back in 2001 and besides the obvious Bluetooth feature, there are some other improvements related to both quality of sound and overall functionality.

-An interesting fact about Swan, as a company, is the fact that they started out as a small-time operation led by their founder Frank Hale who had a strong background in graphic design but was also a vivid carpenter and audiophile.
+An interesting fact about Swans Speakers, as a company, is the fact that they started out as a small-time operation led by their founder Frank Hale who had a strong background in graphic design but was also a vivid carpenter and audiophile.
 Since he managed to take the premier M200MK release to the market he caught the eye of HiVi, one of the largest audio equipment manufacturers in China.
 With the budget HiVi has and the ideas of Mr. Hale it would have been a big surprise if we didn’t receive a top of the line product in the likes of the M20MKII model.

 One of the main reasons why you’ll want to get this piece besides the obvious classy design is the quality of built and the power each of the 5.25” driver speakers provides to the end user.
 You won’t find that many wireless bookshelf speakers with such huge cans inside of them and we all know how the size of the driver is what determines the maximum volume you’ll be able to achieve.

 The Apogee Duetta Signature & Paradigm Servo 15 subwoofer type of drivers are used with this product and we feel obligated to inform you how these are one of the best performing items capable of producing really powerful bass levels that don’t take control of your treble.
 The entire system provides a well balanced sound image, but if you want to mess around with the balances you can use the set of useful knobs located on the front of the left speaker.